 https://www.nccn.org/guidelines/category_1

-FLOT is associated with better outcomes in patients with resectable gastric and gastroesophageal junction cancer treatment compared with other regimens.[55]ClinicalTrials.gov.
+FLOT is associated with better outcomes in patients with resectable gastric and gastro-oesophageal junction cancer treatment compared with other regimens.[69]ClinicalTrials.gov.
 5-FU, leucovorin, oxaliplatin and docetaxel (FLOT) versus epirubicin, cisplatin and 5-FU (ECF) in patients with locally advanced, resectable gastric cancer.
 NCT01216644.
 Jun 2019 [internet publication].

 https://clinicaltrials.gov/ct2/show/NCT01216644

-Postoperative chemotherapy with a fluoropyrimidine plus oxaliplatin is indicated for patients who have undergone gastrectomy with primary D2 lymph node dissection.[26]National Comprehensive Cancer Network.
+Post-operative chemotherapy with a fluoropyrimidine plus oxaliplatin is indicated for patients who have undergone gastrectomy with primary D2 lymph node dissection.[39]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: gastric cancer [internet publication].

 https://www.nccn.org/guidelines/category_1